 In partnership with the national service organization Break Away, we do our part to connect UK students to service and learning opportunities across the U.S. and around the world.
 Whether your interest lays in health care, education, poverty, or emergency aid, and whether the community you wish to serve is local, regional, national, or even international, we have an opportunity that will match your personal passions with a community’s needs.

 Even better, our list of Winter, Spring, and Summer Break service trips continues to grow so that you can find an opportunity as close as Appalachia or as far as Africa.
 With so many different issues to focus on and locations to travel to, you are sure to find the right alternative service break experience for you.
-Again this year, UK ASB will send one team of UK students to Jinotega, Nicaragua for a service immersion focused on Global Youth Empowerment during UK’s Winter Break (January 4-11, 2014).
-During Spring Break 2014 (March 15-22, 2014), we will also send teams of UK students to six locations – including four domestic and two international service immersions – each focused on a specific social issue.
-New this year, we will send a team of UK students to Ghana, Africa for a two-week service immersion focused on Global Youth Education during Summer Break 2014 (May 17-31, 2014).
+Again this year, UK ASB will send one team of UK students to Jinotega, Nicaragua for a service immersion focused on Global Youth Empowerment during UK’s Winter Break .
+During Spring Break 2015 (March 14-22, 2015), we will also send teams of UK students to six locations – including five domestic and two international service immersions – each focused on a specific social issue and finally we will send a team of UK students to Ghana, Africa for a two-week service immersion focused on Global Youth Education during Summer Break 2015 (May 2015).

 Regardless of which service trip you choose, you are guaranteed to come away from your experience with new friends, new knowledge, a renewed sense of self, and a renewed desire to serve.